pontem-network/intellij-move/README.md

 ![img.png](images/run_configurations.png)

-* "Unresolved reference" inspection

-Disabled by default as it creates false-positives in some cases.
-You can enable it in your settings at `Editor -> Inspections -> Move`.

 ## Installation

 Open `Settings > Plugins > Marketplace` in your IDE, search for _Move Language_ and install the plugin.